JavaMoney/jsr354-tck/README.md

 6. Go to target - there you will find your TCK test results.

-As jump-start you can clone [javamoney-tck-usage-example](https://github.com/JavaMoney/javamoney-tck-usage-example) (master: Java 8 and above, backport: Java 7)
+As jump-start you can clone [javamoney-tck-usage-example](https://github.com/JavaMoney/javamoney-tck-usage-example)

-Additional details and options are also available in [user guide](src/main/asciidoc/userguide.adoc).
+Additional details and options are documented in [user guide](src/main/asciidoc/userguide.adoc).

 The JSR 354 Team.